Caves, rivers and jungle

 The main attractions are Sai Yok Yai (aka Khao Chon) and Sai Yok Lek waterfalls, both plummeting eight to 10 metres into the clean river.
-At the easy-to-reach Sai Yok Yai, a suspension footbridge leads across the river to a viewing point.
-You’ll need to pay a longtail boat 300 baht to take you the half-kilometre down river to see Sai Yok Lek, oddly the slightly larger of the two (lek means "small" while yai means "big").
+At the easy-to-reach Sai Yok Yai, a suspension footbridge leads across the river to a viewing area near several floating restaurants.
+You’ll need to pay a longtail boat driver 300 baht to take you the half-kilometre downriver to Sai Yok Lek, oddly the larger of the two (lek means "small" while yai means "big").
 A kilometre-long trail near Sai Yok Yai makes for a pleasant nature walk.